-- CSC 202 Data Structures - 2.
-Completion of an additional Computer Science course (4 semester hours or more) at the upper level. - 3.
+CSC 202 Data Structures

+- 2. Completion of an additional Computer Science course (4 semester hours or more) at the upper level. - 3.
 Completion of two elective courses from the following list: - a.
-An additional Computer Science course (4 semester hours or more) at the upper level. - b.
+Additional Computer Science courses (4 semester hours or more) at the upper level. - b.
 PHI 201 Formal Logic or MAT 241 Proof and Logic (but not both) - c.
 PHY 232 Fundamentals of Electronics (and the accompanying lab, PHY 232L). - 4.
 Additional requirements and things to note: - a.
 A grade of "C-" or better is required in all courses contributing to the minor.
 (Back to ToC)